kovidgoyal/calibre/manual/catalogs.rst

     :alt: Other options
     :align: center

 :guilabel:`Catalog cover` specifies whether to generate a new cover or use an existing cover.
-It is possible to create a custom cover for your catalogs - see :ref:`Custom catalog covers` for more information.
+It is possible to create a custom cover for your catalogs - see :ref:`custom_catalog_covers` for more information.
 If you have created a custom cover that you want to reuse, select :guilabel:`Use existing cover`.
 Otherwise, select :guilabel:`Generate new cover`.

 :guilabel:`Extra Description note` specifies a custom column's contents to be inserted into the Description page, next to the cover thumbnail.
 For example, you might want to display the date you last read a book using a :guilabel:`Last Read` custom column.
 For advanced use of the Description note feature, see `this post in the calibre forum <https://www.mobileread.com/forums/showpost.php?p=1335767&postcount=395>`_.